You are here: Home » Policy » Government Grants » Key Government Policies for Nigerian Entrepreneurs 2025

 • Retail Stores: To set up a retail store, entrepreneurs typically require between ₦2M and ₦5M.
 This amount covers rent, inventory, and other operational costs like utilities and staff salaries.

-• Agro Businesses: Starting an agribusiness can cost anywhere between ₦3M and ₦10M, depending on the scale and nature of the business.
+• Agribusinesses: Starting an agribusiness can cost anywhere between ₦3M and ₦10M, depending on the scale and nature of the business.
 Costs may include land acquisition, farming equipment, seeds, and operational expenses.

 • Tech Startups: For tech startups, you can expect to spend between ₦500K and ₦5M.
 This typically covers software development, hosting, and initial marketing efforts.